pbergman/provider/README.md

 # Abstract Provider for `libdns`

-This package helps reduce duplicated and fragmented code for DNS providers that support replacing the **entire DNS zone file**.
+This package helps reduce duplicated and fragmented code for different DNS providers that support replacing the **entire DNS zone file**.

 It implements the basic logic for the following `libdns` interfaces: